Home Sauna Buying Guide: Types, Cost, Installation, Safety, and Best Options for 2026

 Electrical requirements

 Some smaller infrared units are designed for dedicated 120V household outlets, while many larger or more traditional heaters need a dedicated 240V circuit.
 That usually means checking your panel capacity and bringing in a licensed electrician.
+This should be one of the first buying filters, not an afterthought.

 Ventilation and airflow

-Even dry saunas benefit from good airflow and a dry out routine after use.
+Even dry saunas benefit from good airflow and a dry-out routine after use.
 Steam environments need even more serious moisture management.
 Poor ventilation can make the room less comfortable and increase long term maintenance issues.

 Flooring and surfaces